spookylukey/table-format/README.md

 ## Other tips

+### Tuples

+We also support having lists of tuples as well as lists of lists, and this will be preserved.

 ### Black

 Black will revert code formatted like this.
 But you can use `# fmt: off` and `#